 Full-time college-level students are eligible for the following honors: the President's List, which recognizes full-time students who complete their enrollment period with a grade point average of 4.0; and the Dean's List, which recognizes full-time students who complete their enrollment period with a grade point average of 3.5 or above.
 Half-time students (enrolled in six or more semester credit hours) are eligible for the Honor's List, which recognizes students who complete their enrollment period with a grade point average of 3.5 or above.
+Honor's List, which recognizes students who complete their enrollment period with a grade point average of 3.5 or above.
 Honor students are recognized each fall and spring semester.